bdobry/typowanko/README.md

 ## Scoring

-If a player guesses the correct exact score and the odds for that score are set, they receive `odds` points (e.g. odds 5.75 → 5.75 pts).
-No partial credit.
+- Exact score: if a player guesses the correct exact score and the exact-score odd for that result is set, they receive `odds` points (e.g. odds 5.75 → 5.75 pts).
+- 1X2 outcome: if the exact score is wrong but the player picked the correct winner/draw and 1X2 odds are set for the match, they receive the matching 1X2 odd.
+- If the required odd is missing, the bet receives 0 points.
+- Leaderboard ties are sorted by total points, exact hits, 1X2 hits, then player name.